PEYSK

 The Cultural Logic of a Seafood-Centred Kitchen

 The restaurant's name is not a casual choice.
 Derived from a Proto-Indo-European root meaning "fish," it sets an expectation that the kitchen honours without equivocation: the menu is built on fish and seafood, with the cultural influences that define its character drawn from the chef-patron's time in Asia, specifically Singapore and Japan.
-This is worth pausing on, because it places PEYSK in a particular culinary tradition that is worth understanding as context for the food itself.
+This places PEYSK in a particular culinary tradition and gives useful context for the food itself.

 Dishes like hamachi with wasabi, kosho, and radish sit squarely in the Japanese-influenced European seafood idiom that has defined a certain tier of ambitious cooking in Germany and beyond.
 Kosho, the fermented Japanese citrus and chilli paste, has become a marker of technical seriousness in kitchens that use it well, its intensity requiring careful calibration against delicate fish.
 The octopus preparation, built around mussel, curry, coconut, and chilli with egg, is a more overtly Southeast Asian construction, its richness balanced by the saline depth of shellfish.
 These are not separate sections of a menu hedging its identity; they are two coherent points on the same culinary line, both anchored in the treatment of seafood as primary material.